griffingz/GolfBuddy/README.md

 * View best, average and worst scores for courses and for individual holes

 ### Currently in progress:
-* Adding a new scorecard for an existing course
+* Review your scorecards for a specific course